ebuchman/blog/content/posts/coins-history.md

 Troyes in the County of Champagne saw centuries of use in France and the Low Countries.

-Meanwhile, the Italians.
 If the new silver strengthened the kings of France, it all the more so strengthened the Italian merchants and their city states, especially when imposed on the new networks of colonization and trade they had built through the Crusades in Northern Africa, Byzantium, and the Near East.
-Silver was crucial fuel for the Crusades.
-The first 2 crusades, which came before the new silver, caused metal to drain out of Europe to Italy and to the East.
-But armed with new sources of silver, the crusades resumed with fury in the late 12th c and carried on all through the 13th.
-We already saw how the English and French kings put aside their differences to join the Third Crusade together.
-With the Fourth Crusade, a new silver coinage arose in Venice that would soon spread across Europe.
+Armed with new sources of silver, the crusades resumed with fury in the late 12th c and carried on all through the 13th.
+With the Fourth Crusade in the early 13th c, a new silver coinage arose in Venice that would soon spread across Europe.

-The crusaders were supposed to pay the Venetians some 85k marks of silver (a unit of weight) for transport in the Fourth Crusade.
+The crusaders were supposed to pay the Venetians some 85k marks of silver for transport in the Fourth Crusade.
 But the Venetians needed this silver to be distributed to a large number of people, and doing it with their small denari would have required minting way too many coins.
-By now their denari contained only 0.1g of silver, compared to the English's 1.3g penny, or Charlemagne's old 1.7g standard.
-So they made a new "great" coin, the _grossi_, worth 24 of the old denari, and weighing just under 2.2g.[^grossi] The old denari went on being minted, but came to be known as _piccoli_ for "little ones".
+By now their denari had been heavily debased, containing little silver.
+So they made a new "great" silver coin, the _grossi_, worth 24 of the old denari.[^grossi] The old denari went on being minted, but came to be known as _piccoli_ for "little ones".
 Thus a new tier had been added to the monetary system, a large silver coin minted alongside a small one.
 The grossi and denari.
 The Venetian Grossi also came to be called "ducat", from the word "dux" on the back (the Venetian gold ducat was still decades away).

 In Italy, coinage was divided by city state, and each city had a unit of account and coinage that evolved in its own way.
+They all followed the same recipe of libra, soldi, and denarius, but only the denarius was an actual coin, while the soldi and libra were units of coin, worth 12 and 240 denari, respectively.
-By the early 13th c, every important Italian city north of Rome is minting ~2g grossi.[^italy-grossi] Minting of grossi spread across Europe, where it was used for wages and rents, while deniers went on being used for small purchases and alms.
-In Tuscany, its grossi circulated at 12 denari, or 1 soldi.[^tuscan-grossi] Meaning the Tuscan soldi, which had until now been just a unit of account (worth 12 denari), finally materialized as a large silver coin.
-The same thing happened in France, in 1266, with the new silver _gros tournois_, worth 1 _sous tournois_.[^french-grossi] The _sous tournois_, which had only ever been a unit of account (worth 12 denier), materialized as its own coin.
+By the early 13th c, in addition to the denarius, every important Italian city north of Rome was minting its own silver grossi.[^italy-grossi]
+In Tuscany, their grossi was valued at 12 of their denari, or 1 soldi.[^tuscan-grossi] In other words, the Tuscan soldi, for the first time in its history, had actually become a real coin.

+The same thing happened in France, in 1266, with the new silver _gros tournois_, worth 1 _sous tournois_.[^french-grossi] The _sous tournois_,
+which until then had just been a unit of account, materialized as a new silver coin.
 But these grossi would not be worth a soldi or a sous for long, as the sous of account was defined as 12 deniers, and the denier continued to lighten or debase.
 Thus the unit of account would devalue, and the value of the grossi in the unit would be "cried up" as a gros became worth more than 12 deniers.
+Hence we see the tension between the unit of account and the medium of exchange, expressed so clearly in a world where multiple kinds of coins (ie. the denari and grossi) are mean to express values in the same unit of account.

+Minting of grossi spread across Europe, where they were used for wages and rents, while deniers went on being used for smaller purchases and alms.
 In certain places, a unit of account would form independently around the grossi, using it as the new basis - effectively replacing the penny as the basis for the unit of account.
 This was the case in Low Countries, where the large silver _groot_ become a